Integral Artin motives I: Smooth objects and the ordinary t-structure: Notations and conventions

-\textbf{All rings are commutative}.
+\textbf{All rings are assumed to be commutative and noetherian}.
 A ring is said to be \emph{good} if it is either a localization of the ring of integers of a number field or noetherian and of positive characteristic.